aaronjoseph/DataScienceNotes/Computational Graph.md

 ## Need for Computation Graphs

-> Basically to decompose a model into basic components, that are differentiable, to support gradient computations for gradient descent.
+> Basically to decompose a model into basic components, that are differentiable, to support gradient computations for [[gradient descent]].
 The computation graph tends to be a Directed Acyclic Graph

 - **Representation**: Computation graphs provide a visual and mathematical representation of complex functions, especially useful in neural networks.
 - **Forward Flow Modeling**: They enable the modeling of the forward flow of data through a function, helping in understanding and debugging the process.